Built in 2018, by Conrad Industries of Morgan City, Louisiana (hull #492) as the Wachapreague for the Vane Brothers Company of Baltimore, Maryland.

 Named for Wachapreague, Virginia.
 Which is a town in Accomack County, Virginia.
 The town has a total area of 0.3 square miles, all of it land.

-Tug's electrical service is provided by two, 125kW Cummins generator sets.
+Her electrical service is provided by two, 125kW Cummins generator sets.
 Driven by two, Cummins QSB7-DM Diesel engines.
-With a third 60 kW emergency generator, driven by a Cummins QSB7-DM diesel engine.
+With a third 65kW emergency generator, driven by a Cummins QSB7-DM diesel engine.
 The tug's capacities are 110,000 gallons of fuel, 4,000 gallons of lube oil, and 10,000 gallons of potable water.